 After three years of working closely with the Nursery, I wanted to try something new.
 So, I decided to work in the library.
 I became a library literacy teacher.
 This was entirely new for me, so I started attending webinars and classes of a library teacher -Ms. Sushma.
-This year has been enjoyable and with enjoyment comes learning.
-I began teaching Senior KG and Grade 1, which was utterly new to me, and I was nervous about how it would be like.
+This year has been enjoyable, and with enjoyment comes learning.
+I began teaching Senior KG and Grade 1, which was utterly new to me, and I was nervous about what it would be like.
 It was challenging initially, but after class, I made sure I had new ways and new exciting stories for my students.
 I learned the different platforms where books are made available for children to read.
 I was allowed to handle and control the class independently.

 By Anjini Mehra